Where are you on this roadmap toward your CWI certification?

 Also, the work experience you submit must be related to welding, steel, or steel quality control/inspection to qualify for the certification requirements.

-For more details, see this table from the American Welding Society (AWS).
-AWS is organization that offers the CWI certification.
+For more details, see this table from AWS.

 If you don’t currently meet the work experience and education requirements, you can still take the CWI exam.
 If you pass the certification exam with a 72% or higher, you can become certified as a Certified Associate Welding Inspector (CAWI).

-Many companies will work with a CAWI and help them get the necessary work experience.
-After you get the necessary experience as a CAWI, you can submit an application form and fee to upgrade to CWI status without having to take the test again.
+Companies will work with a CAWI and help them get the necessary work experience.
+After you get the necessary experience as a CAWI, you can submit this application form and a fee to upgrade to CWI status without having to take the test again.